heyacherry/Node-crawler/README.md

 The intermedium-crawler.js fetches all data and display under a pecific format ,

-while the crawler.js posts a comment onto the page.
+The crawler.js posts a comment onto the page。

+And douban-popular-movie.js collect the popular movies with high score and save the result to local.